lauracout/rocketchat.github.io/bots.md

     <div class="col--third">
       <h3 class="display--small theme_type--dark">Features</h3>
       <p class="theme_type--grey">Rocket.Chat has supported bots since the beginning, with our internal Hubot and adapter, enabling chat-ops workflows with multi-channel, multi-user, public and private interactions.</p>
-      <p class="theme_type--grey">Our roadmap has a bunch of new headline features and plenty of priority issues that will unlock the potential for community contributions.</p>
     </div>
   </div>